vedph/pythia/docs/components.md

 Syllables count supplier token filter for the Latin language.
 This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.

+### UDP Token Filter

+- tag: `token-filter.udp` (in `Pythia.Udp.Plugin`)

+UDP-based token filter.
+This filter adds new attributes to the token by getting them from the filter's context sentences, and assumed to be previously collected by an [UdpTextFilter](#udp-text-filter).
+For CONLLU token properties, see <https://lindat.mff.cuni.cz/services/udpipe/ for the CONLLU token>.

+Options:

+- `UdpTokenProps`: a numeric value where each bit represents a CONLLU token property to be stored in the index.
+Values are defined as follows (default is `Lemma`, `UPosTag`, `XPosTag`, `DepRel`):
+  - `Lemma` = 1
+  - `UPosTag` = 2
+  - `XPosTag` = 4
+  - `Feats` = 8 (=one attribute per feature, named after it, and eventually prefixed)
+  - `Head` = 16
+  - `DepRel` = 32
+  - `Misc` = 64
+- `Prefix`: the optional prefix to add before each attribute name as derived from UDP.
+- `FeatPrefix`: the optional prefix to add to each feature name attribute.

 ## Structure Parsers

-Components which detect textual structures of any extent (e.g. sentence, verse, etc.) in a document.
+💡 Components which detect textual structures of any extent (e.g. sentence, verse, etc.) in a document.

 ### XML Sentence Parser